wlion/coding-challenge-api/README.md

    - Author (Avatar, Name)
    - Date

-2. Has a form to create a post.
+2. Has a form to create a new post.

    - Fields should include:
      - Title (text)